-We are a family run business just out of Bovey Tracey right on the edge of Dartmoor.
+We are a family run camp site business just out of Bovey Tracey right on the edge of Dartmoor, we offer wild camping on Dartmoor with a few benefits.

 We have a secluded space for 5 caravans and 10 camping pitches.
-Enjoy the open air and tranquillity of Devon's Dartmoor.
+Enjoy the open air and tranquillity of Devon's Dartmoor at our wild camping Dartmoor camp site.

-The site offers a sheltered field surrounded by trees and fields.
+The wild camping Dartmoor site offers a sheltered field surrounded by trees and fields.
 It has the usual amenities of fresh water, electric hook up, chemical waste, grey water waste and offers an on-site Eco-friendly toilet and hot water shower.
 Dogs are welcome and there is the use of fire pits for that outdoors atmosphere, logs can be supplied.
 The location is ideal for walkers, cyclists, twitchers and nature lovers, for although it is only 8 miles to the coast, the open moors are just a mile up the road.
-Due to the size of the site rallies would be welcome, and an overflow field could be made available.
+Due to the size of the site rallies would be welcome, and an overflow field could be made available for large groups wishing to experience wild camping on Dartmoor.

-Most of our site is flat and level so there are no problems for campers finding a suitable spot to pitch their tent.
+Most of our wild camping site is flat and level so there are no problems for campers finding a suitable spot to pitch their tent.

 We are ideally suited for campers or caravanner's with pets.